a-gram/audioneex/README.md

 For the more curious, it is an implementation of the methods described in [this paper](https://www.dropbox.com/s/0qvfq2o53uudaqx/agramaglia_acr_paper_2014.pdf).
-If you are using this work in your research, please use the following citation
+If you are including this work in your research, please use the following BibTex citation

     @misc{agramaglia2014-acr,
        author =       "Alberto Gramaglia",